A Complete Guide to BVA Specialisations, Skillsets, and Top BVA Colleges in India

 6. Cinematics and Visual Media

-Cinematics and Visual Media are forms of art that aim to record static and moving images for narrative or commercial purposes.
+Cinematics and visual media are forms of art whose ultimate goal is static and moving images recording for narrative or commercial purposes.

 Photography

 In the photography specialisation, students will learn about composition, illumination, camera skills, and image post-processing.
-The course combines artistic imagination with technical accuracy for personal or business purposes.
+The course will combine artistic imagination with technical accuracy for use either personally or in business.

 Filmmaking

-Filmmaking, Video and Film Production covers all phases of production, including writing, directing, shooting, and editing.
-Students produce short films, documentaries, and experimental video work.
+Filmmaking and Video and Film Production cover all phases of production, including writing, directing, shooting, and editing.
+Students produce short films, documentaries, and experimental video making.

 Top BVA Colleges in India

-Listed below are the top BVA colleges in India that offer a specialised degree, along with their respective fees.
+Listed below are the top BVA colleges in India offering a specialised degree, along with their respective fees.

 MFA College Name